SynthesisLab/grape/README.md

     pruned: 38.43% | 72.62% | 100.00%
 ```

-This table compares the number of programs in the three different languages for programs of size up to 5.
-These are the relative number of programs.
-Therefore the automaton contains up to size 5 ``38.43%`` of all the programs in the naive language, and ``72.62%`` of all the programs in the language with commutativity pruned.
+This table compares the number of programs in three different scenarios (no pruning, commutativity pruning, and full pruning) for programs up to size 5.
+The values represent the relative number of programs.
+Therefore, the automaton for programs up to size 5 contains $38.43%$ of all programs in the naive language and $72.62%$ of all programs in the language with commutativity pruning.

 ### How it works

 #### Step 1

-First, we load your DSL as a python file and look for the following variables:
+First, your DSL is loaded as a Python file, and the following variables are searched for:

 ```text
 sample_dict